 Empathy study, Usability testing,

-Our key users are individuals who are not able to stand or walk, and who use wheelchairs in their daily lives.
-They are independent just like the rest of us, and go about doing their daily tasks, activities, and responsibilities.
-They are adults across a wide range of ages, and face issues navigating less accessible spaces and hence are looking for accessible designs implemented in most places they visit.
+Our key users are adults across a wide range of ages who are not able to stand or walk, and who use wheelchairs in their daily lives.
+They are strong-willed, independent and go about doing their daily tasks, activities, and responsibilities.

 What issues do the users face?